GSA/federal-website-index/source-data/dotgov-registry-federal.md

 The file is [located here](https://github.com/cisagov/dotgov-data/blob/main/current-federal.csv) and can be [downloaded here](https://raw.githubusercontent.com/cisagov/dotgov-data/main/current-federal.csv).

 It contains roughly 1,200 urls.
+This is doubled though, as we also add `www.` to each of these to create a second entry (so that our target url list has, e.g., `fbi.gov` and `www.fbi.gov`).

 ### Caveats